-Remodeling your basement will not only add more living space, but if done correctly, it will also increase the value of your home.
-A lot of homes built in the earlier decades were not meant to have a finished basement or living space, so ductwork, as well as water and sewage pipes, are often located in the basement.
+Basement remodeling will not only add more living space to your house, but if done correctly, it will also increase the value of your home.
+A lot of homes built in earlier decades were not meant to have a finished basement or living space, so ductwork, as well as water and sewage pipes, are often located in the basement.

 It can be a frustrating task until you look at the living space from a different perspective.
 You aren't seeing an old furnace, washer, dryer, pipes, beams, and unfinished walls.
 What you see is a finished recreation room, entertainment center, or even a spare bedroom and bathroom.

-If your basement is finished in either poured walls or cement block, you can make a lot of changes to upgrade the living space.
+If your basement is finished with either poured walls or cement blocks, you can make a lot of changes to upgrade the living space.
 Begin by sitting down with graph paper and designing the living space after taking measurements and deciding what you wish to accomplish.
-Here we will discuss ideas for a basement remodel.

 Begin with an Idea

 The second approach is through the use of 3D software.
 A very basic program is the Ikea Home Planner.
 If you are unfamiliar with 3D programs, Ikea is a good place to start.
 Simplistic and interactive, it can help you lay out the basics of what your basement will look like.
 Use this to plan the location of electrical outlets, windows, doors, and interior walls.
-Placement of gas pipes, water pipes, and other obstructions can be mapped.
+The placement of gas pipes, water pipes, and other obstructions can be mapped as well.

 When using 3D software to design a basement remodel, remember that it is merely a visualization, not actual floor plans.
 Although you can be very accurate with this software, scaling it to almost exact dimensions, there are too many other factors that are not being considered.